 - No centralized control and policy management

-Organisations have been searching for solutions to avoid significant financial burdens by utilizing existing HSM infrastructures and capacity within the business.
-A HSM vendor-neutral cryptographic solution was required in order to solve these challenges.
+Organizations have been searching for solutions to avoid significant financial burdens by utilizing existing HSM infrastructure and business capacity.
+An HSM vendor-neutral cryptographic solution was necessary to address these issues.

-Cryptomathic was well aware of the problems occurring in large scale deployments.
-Crypto Service Gateway (CSG) was developed to tackle the issues of scalability and flexibility of multi-vendor HSMs.
+Cryptomathic was well aware of the problems occurring in large-scale deployments.
+Crypto Service Gateway (CSG) was developed to tackle the scalability and flexibility issues of multi-vendor HSMs.

-Organizations wanted a solution that provides a centralized policy enforcement, where the system collects all relevant information in a single place for easy audit and provides it in human-readable form, so that demonstrating compliance with internal and external policies can be much easier.
+Organizations wanted a solution that provides centralized policy enforcement, wherein the system collects all relevant information in a single place for easy audit and provides it in human-readable form so that demonstrating compliance with internal and external policies can be much easier.

-Cryptomathic’s CSG product was developed to handle all the above discussed issues to provide a centralized crypto service and monitoring capabilities.
-Centralized controls allow the business to restrict access to cryptographic function and enforce policies on key length, rotation and mode of operation.
+The CSG solution offered by Cryptomathic was designed to tackle all of the concerns discussed thus far to offer a centralized crypto service and monitoring capabilities.
+Centralized controls allow the business to restrict access to cryptographic functions and enforce policies on key length, rotation, and mode of operation.

 Flexibility and Speed

-To meet the project deadline for critical applications requiring cryptography in banks, speed and cost saving play an important role.
-Avoiding significant cost for the purchase of new HSM hardware by utilizing existing HSM capacity within the business can save expenditure and time for mission-critical projects.
+Avoiding significant costs for the purchase of new HSM hardware by utilizing existing HSM capacity within the business can save expenditure and time for mission-critical projects.

 Crypto Service Gateway provides an interface between business applications and the underlying cryptographic resources.
-CSG allows multiple applications to share HSM resources without concern over the number or the vendors that supplied them.
+CSG allows multiple applications to share HSM resources without concern over the number or vendors supplied.
 It reduces hardware dependency with traditional approaches and improves levels of resilience and performance.

 References and further reading